Approximability Landscape of Welfare Maximization within Fair Allocations: Omitted Proofs in Section

-Finally, we find a lower bound on the social welfare by only consider special agents.
+Finally, we find a lower bound on social welfare by only considering special agents.
 Each $s^{(j)}$ receives $t$ items, and each of them has value $1/k$.
 Since there are $k$ special agents, the social welfare is at least $k\cdot t\cdot \frac1k=t$. \end{proof}

-For the soundness part, we prove the following proposition. \begin{proposition} If $G$ does not have an independent set of size larger than $t$, then the social welfare of any allocation is at most $t+2$. \end{proposition} \begin{proof} Consider an arbitrarily allocation $\A$.
+For the soundness part, we prove the following proposition. \begin{proposition} If $G$ does not have an independent set of size larger than $t$, then the social welfare of any allocation is at most $t+2$. \end{proposition} \begin{proof} Consider an arbitrary allocation $\A$.
 The crucial observation is that $A_{s^{(j)}}\cap B^{(j)}$ must correspond to an independent set.
 To see this, suppose for an edge $e_i=(u_{i_1},u_{i_2})$ some agent $s^{(j)}$ receives both items $b_{i_1}^{(j)}$ and $b_{i_2}^{(j)}$.
-Recall that agent $a_i^{(j)}$ has value $\tau/2=1/k^2$ on each of both items, and (s)he has value $(1-\tau)/k^2$ on each item in $C$ which is less than $1/k^2$ To guarantee EF1, agent $a_i^{(j)}$ must receive at least two items in $C$.
+Recall that agent $a_i^{(j)}$ has value $\tau/2=1/k^2$ on each of both items and (s)he has value $(1-\tau)/k^2$ on each item in $C$ which is less than $1/k^2$ To guarantee EF1, agent $a_i^{(j)}$ must receive at least two items in $C$.
 To guarantee each remaining non-special agent does not envy agent $a_i^{(j)}$, each non-special agent should receive at least one item.
 The total number of non-special agents is $k\ell$, which is more than the total number of items $2k^2$.
 Thus, EF1 cannot be guaranteed if $A_{s^{(j)}}\cap B^{(j)}$ does not correspond to an independent set.

-With this observation and the assumption that the maximum independent set has size no more than $t$, each special agent $s^{(j)}$ receives a bundle with value at most $t/k$.
+With this observation and the assumption that the maximum independent set has a size no more than $t$, each special agent $s^{(j)}$ receives a bundle with value at most $t/k$.
 Thus, the overall utility for all the special agents is at most $t$.
 For the non-special agent, each item is worth at most $\tau/2=1/k^2$.
 Even if all the $2k^2$ items are allocated to the non-special agents, the overall utility for all the non-special agents is bounded by $2k^2\cdot\frac1{k^2}=2$.
 Therefore, the social welfare of $\A$ is at most $t+2$. \end{proof}